In-home 'underground' cooking that whets the appetite, fills the cup and delights the soul.

 Tablenosh has grown out of my desire to bring people together around food while growing my culinary skills.
-It is inspired by the 'underground' restaurant movement that is happening around the world, but is really more like a dinner party open to the public.
+It was inspired by the 'underground' restaurant movement that is happening around the world.

 The basic concept is a group of people coming together around a table to enjoy an evening of good food and company in a humble and cozy setting.
 My vision is that 'tablenosh' will not only whet the appetite, but will truly delight the soul as one engages in community around the table.
 Although this blog initially focused on sharing the stories, menus and fun of 'tablenosh' dinner parties & events it has transitioned into the place where I continue to share my food journey, ideas, recipes, hopes, dreams and passions of food & people.
 It is certainly my hope the 'tablenosh' dinners will eventually reignite here in RVA - or possible a little underground morning side-porch cafe of some sort...I will keep you posted.

 This is sweetness indeed.
 My latest dessert experiment and test-run for friday.
 Citrus cake with passionfruit custard and lemon cream.
 I served it to my mother-in-law as her birthday cake, the verdict was very positive.
 I think it's a winner and will be part of the dessert trio for Friday.
 The cake is a fabulous recipe that I snagged from someone else's blog it is the second time I have made it, the batter alone is so tasty I wanted to eat the whole bowl (probably a good thing I didn't)!
 Here is the cake recipe:

 The custard is also delicious!!!!
 For those who are interested here is the recipe: (you can also make this plain vanilla and use a vanilla bean instead of passionfruit or use other flavors you like)